BlokasLabs/pisound-docs/docs/pisound-app.md

 ### Importing Items from USB

 Clicking 'Import patches from USB' in the Home tab will run the `/usr/local/pisound-ctl/usb_import.sh` script.
-It scans the connected USB media for folders like 'puredata-patches' in the media root, and imports it to the collection on the sd card (`/usr/local/...-patches`).
+It scans the connected USB media for folders like 'puredata-patches' in the media root, and imports it to the collection on the SD card (`/usr/local/...-patches`).

 While import is ongoing, the app will display a console.
 Lines that say 'Importing ...' means a brand new patch was copied over while 'Merging ...' lines mean the patch was already in the collection and that it was overwritten.